 7. It is at least 18 years old

-8. There is evidence that the individual has shown aggression toward peoples or animals, destruction of property, or theft.
+8. There is evidence that the individual has shown aggression toward people or animals, destruction of property, or theft.

-The individual that fulfill these criteria may have psychopathy or sociopathy.
+The individual that fulfills these criteria may have psychopathy or sociopathy.

 The source from the diagnostic and statistical manual of mental disorders revision 5.